-For most of us who are mature adults we can look back in our lives and see situations where we made promises that we did not keep.
-It was not that we did not intend to keep the promise, rather it was that we had some difficulty in the way of keeping the promise.
+Most of us who are mature adults can look back in our lives and see situations where we made promises that we didn't keep.
+It wasn't that we didn't intend to keep the promise, rather it was that we had some difficulty in the way of keeping it.

-Perhaps we did not have the finances to keep the promise.
+Perhaps we didn't have the finances to keep the promise.
 Or health reasons kept us from fulfilling the promise made.
 Whatever the reason, it was unexpected.
-We did not set out to deceive the person to whom we made the promise.
+We didn't set out to deceive the person to whom we made the promise.

-Because we cannot know the future and because we are creatures of limited resources there may come times when we find ourselves unable to do what we promised to do.
+Since we can't know the future, and as we're creatures of limited resources, there may come times when we find ourselves unable keep a promise.

-This is not the case with our Creator.
+This isn't the case with our Creator.
 His knowledge is complete and His power and resources are beyond measure.
 Therefore He is able to keep all of His promises.

 We need to remind ourselves often of the character of our God in order to feed our faith and clear the clouds of doubt from our eyes.
 Many times we stumble because we have forgotten that our God will always bring us through any tribulation or trial.

-God is true to His word always and we should never doubt His promise.
+God is always true to His word and we should never doubt His promises.
 Every promise the Lord makes is a promise kept.

 Often the Lord is more eager to give that we are to ask.
 Complete joy comes through answered prayer.
 Cease hesitating and ask for the needed help.
 He hears and shall answer before you even ask.